MarkvHeusden/WiFan/README.md

 It worked!

-I then add the current location for the temperature in the Serial Monitor.
+I then added the current location for the temperature in the Serial Monitor.
 This made it easier to understand if it's working based of location

 ````C++
 float temp = doc["main"]["temp"];